hiteleshirado/hiteleshirado_site/README.md

 ## Can I take the domain as well? ##

-Yes, write to hiteleshirado.com.
+Yes, write to info@hiteleshirado.com.

 ## This is a really crappy code, isn't it? ##

 Yes, it is.
+It countains some quick solutions, doesn't really scale, not tested and in general not something you would be prod of.
+The point was to get it working.

+Note the the vendor directory comtains code of external libraries.
+I did not have the time to put these to git submodules, so I jsut commit them as part of this repo.